sorryfoxymain/cryptobot2/README.md

-# CryptoBot - Ethereum Wallet Monitor
+# CryptoBot

-A Telegram bot for monitoring Ethereum wallets and tracking cryptocurrency transactions in real-time.
+A Telegram bot for monitoring wallets and tracking cryptocurrency transactions in real-time.

 ## Features